rufatpro/gonka-docs/docs/wallet/dashboard.md

     ??? note "What is a wallet?"
         A crypto wallet serves as a secure container for a user's public and private cryptographic keys, enabling them to manage, transfer, and purchase cryptocurrencies.
 Gonka is built on the Cosmos-SDK blockchain framework and can be accessed using Keplr or Leap wallet (other wallet support is coming soon).

-    - If you have a Keplr or Leap wallet, proceed to the ["Connect wallet"](https://gonka.ai/wallet/dashboard/#3-connect-wallet) section.
+    - If you have a Keplr or Leap wallet browser extention, proceed to the ["Connect wallet"](https://gonka.ai/wallet/dashboard/#3-connect-wallet) section.
     - If you haven't set it up yet, follow the steps below.

     === "Keplr"
-        Install an extension for your browser (if you have extension installed, go to the step [“Add Gonka network to your wallet”](https://gonka.ai/developer/create_a_new_gonka_account/#add-gonka-network-to-your-wallet_1).
+        Install an extension for your browser.

         Go to [the official Keplr website](https://www.keplr.app/){target=_blank} and click "Get Keplr wallet".